Eunji-Elly-Lee/eunji-elly-lee.github.io/_posts/2022-02-16-python-basics.markdown

 ### Python's Import

 Python's import is similar to Java's, but there is a kind of difference.
+The similarity is the use of the 'import' keyword, and the difference will be the use of the 'from' keyword.

 When importing the entire function of a module, we can simply write the name of the module after the 'import' keyword, like this: `import random`.
 If we want to get only one or a few functions from a module, we will use the 'from' keyword.
 Interestingly, we can also import all the functions of a module using this 'from' keyword.